earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 This option will produce results owned by the right user.
 The one possible downside of this approach is that if the `docker run` fails, a hanging `build-artifact` container remains, which will cause the next run to fail due to naming conflict.
 This can be easily fixed, however, by adding `docker rm -f build-artifact` at the beginning of the script.

 **Option c.
-Generate the file(s) as the contents of an image during `docker build` then extract them using the `docker build -o` option**: This is a lesser known technique particularly suited for outputting entire directories.
+Generate the file(s) as the contents of an image during `docker build` then extract them using the `docker build -o` option**: This is a lesser-known technique particularly suited for outputting entire directories.
 It essentially outputs the root directory of an entire image to the host.
 Here's how this might be used.

 ```Dockerfile
 FROM alpine AS base